 - Bolster the immune system

-Probiotics live mostly in a dog’s gastrointestinal tract.
+Probiotics live primarily in a dog’s gastrointestinal tract.
 They are beneficial to a dog’s body and maintain the necessary balance.

 Probiotics come in powders, capsule forms.
 Follow the guidelines on the packaging.
-It is important that a dog has enough of them to keep things stable.
+A dog must have enough of them to keep things stable.

 2. Bone broth.

 A dog might have poor gut health from undigested food particles.
-This might cause inflammation of the intestinal wall lining.
+These particles might cause inflammation of the intestinal wall lining.
 Then toxins can enter the bloodstream through tiny holes in the intestinal wall.

 Inflammation can form due to inappropriate diet, medicine, such as antibiotics, and stress.